SSMM0498/arkad-conception/models/7.Process/Player/Rebuilding Node Process.md

     +   Build their childNodes
     +   Build the iframe DOM if the originId correspond to an iframe
 ##   DATA STRUCTURE DESCRIPTION
-This class simply import and use the type create with the NodeCaptor.
+This class simply import and use the type create with the NodeEncoder.
 Click [here](../Recorder/Capturing%20Node%20Process.md) to read more about this data structure.